ClementTsang/bottom/README.md

 ### Unofficial

-bottom may work on a number of platforms that aren't officially supported - these platforms may not be properly tested, or may receive more limited support, or missing features/problems that may not be fixed.
-Some of these may eventually be officially supported (e.g., FreeBSD, macOS ARM).
+bottom may work on a number of platforms that aren't officially supported - these platforms may not be properly tested, by maintainers prior to a stable release, or may receive more limited support, or missing features/problems that may not be fixed.
+Some of these may eventually be officially supported (e.g., FreeBSD, M1 macOS devices).

 A non-comprehensive list of some currently unofficially supported platforms that may compile/work include: